ozbonus/ozbonus.github.io/_posts/2024-05-21-mathy-card-game.md

 ## Variations

 - Not all operator cards need to be used in a game.
 For my younger students I do not use exponents or division.
+- I sometimes limit players to one attempt per target number.
+This is necessary when they keep jumping the gun every time a number card is put down, but they haven't actually thought of a solution yet.
 - The dealer can also participate as a player.
 - It's still fun to play on your own!
 - Points can be shared among teams of players instead of just individuals.